 A buyer who defrauds this process could sneak by in theory, but sellers shouldn’t have to worry about this as long as they follow proper procedures and reasonable due diligence.

-How Does the Amazon Tax Exemption Program Work?
+How Does the ATEP Work?

 When an ATEP-enrolled buyer makes a purchase, Amazon automatically determines whether the buyer has an active exemption for their order destination.
 If the transaction qualifies, Amazon automatically applies the exemption to all items in their order.